 Plus, the financial services industry doesn’t just serve individuals like yourself.
 It also provides small businesses, large companies, nonprofits and even the government with the necessary financial services.

-Credit unions, financial advisors, discount brokerages and investment banks are also a part of this financial sector.
-Financial advisors range from accountants to retirement planners to tax preparers and more.
+Financial advisors, brokerages and investment banks are also a part of this financial sector.
+Advisors range from accountants to retirement planners to tax preparers and more.
 Investment banks are tailored for more wealthy consumers.
 Here, you can find wealth management, tax advice and company guidance.

 The insurance sector provides, you guessed it, insurance policies.
 Of course this also encompasses a wide range of insurance needs from auto insurance to life insurance to health insurance.
 The insurance sector provides the underwriting and funding you need for all your insurance needs.

 Private Equity and Venture Capital

 Then there is the private equity sector, which you may not be quite as familiar with.
 Private equity and venture capital funds provide companies with capital.
 In exchange, the private equity investors gain ownership stakes or a cut of the company’s profits.
 This is largely an entrepreneurial investment sector.